alichator/base-drafts/draft-ietf-quic-transport.md

 Note that these encodings are similar to those in {{integer-encoding}}, but use different values.

-The encoded packet number is protected as described in Section 5.3
+The encoded packet number is protected (Section 5.3 {{QUIC-TLS}} offers an example of this protection).
-{{QUIC-TLS}}.
 Protection of the packet number is removed prior to recovering the full packet number.
 The full packet number is reconstructed at the receiver based on the number of significant bits present, the content of those bits, and the largest packet number received on a successfully authenticated packet.
 Recovering the full packet number is necessary to successfully remove packet protection.

 Once packet number protection is removed, the packet number is decoded by finding the packet number value that is closest to the next expected packet.